Tatsuhiro Sakamoto: Coventry City

 On 10 July 2023, Sakamoto signed for EFL Championship team Coventry City in a three-year deal.
 The transfer fee was undisclosed.

 On 6 August, he made his debut for Coventry as a late substitute in a 2–1 loss at Leicester City.
 He scored his first goal in English football in a 3–0 win at Millwall on 25 November, becoming the first Japanese player to score for Coventry.

 On 7 April 2025, Sakamoto signed a new two-year contract with Coventry.

 International career

-He made his debut for Japan national football team on 7 June 2021 in a World Cup qualifier against Tajikistan.
+He made his debut for Japan national team on 7 June 2021 in a World Cup qualifier against Tajikistan.